vdubyna/composer-modman/README.md

 It was inspired by modman utility written on PHP and adolpted to use as composer package.

  * Install modules into existed applications
- * Back the changes from the modules to repository
+ * Back changes from application to package repository
  * It can work with any source while files map exists

 Installation